auntyemman/Stroll_Dating/crystal_ball_feature/README.md

 **Static Data Access** : Use AWS S3 bucket with Amazon CLoudfront(CDN) to cache static files locally based on the users region.

+4. ## Frontend Integration
+1. **API Data**: All endpoints return dtat in frontend-consumable JSON.
+2. **Real-Time Fetching**: QOTD and profile data are instantly aavailable for users upon login, with caching for high performance.
+3. **Media**: Question endpoints provide media URLs, allowing easy embeddings of 10-15min looping videos in the UI.